yarnpkg/website/_posts/2017-02-24-cloudflare-statement.md

 being leaked into HTTP responses.

-When it comes to registry authentication, the Yarn client differs from the npm client  n that when we perform authentication we do not store the resulting token and invalidate it after it's used.
+When it comes to registry authentication, the Yarn client differs from the npm client in that when we perform authentication we do not store the resulting token and invalidate it after it's used.

 However, Yarn still allows you to login with your npm account to perform actions